vstinner/unicode_book/encodings.rst

  * ``0xFF 0xFE 0x00 0x00`` (4): :ref:`UTF-32-LE <utf32>`
  * ``0x00 0x00 0xFE 0xFF`` (4): :ref:`UTF-32-BE <utf32>`

-UTF-16-LE and UTF-32-LE BOMs start with the same 2 bytes sequence.
+UTF-32-LE BOMs starts with UTF-16-LE BOM.

 "UTF-16" and "UTF-32" encoding names are imprecise: depending of the context, format or protocol, it means UTF-16 and UTF-32 with BOM markers, or UTF-16 and UTF-32 in